SMBT-ROL/smbt-data-models/README.md

 # SMBT

-This repository has moved to https://github.com/SMBT-ROL/smbt-data-models/
+This repository contains data models, referential data and some samples related to the ROL project led by the SMBT.